 Dropping Things = Expecting Things

-If you kept dropping spoons, keys, or small household items, it was once seen as a hint that pregnancy had already begun to affect your balance.
-The idea was that the body knew before the person did, and clumsiness gave it away.
-Whether or not that’s true, it’s a pretty memorable way of looking at everyday mishaps.
+If you kept dropping spoons, keys, or other little household items, people once read it as a sign that pregnancy had already started shifting your balance.
+The belief was that the body knew before the person did, and clumsiness gave it away.
+It might just be an old superstition, but it’s a memorable way of turning everyday slip-ups into something meaningful.

 The Face Tells All